apl-ocean-engineering/arena_camera_ros2/README.md

 See the full instructions at Lucid:  https://support.thinklucid.com/using-ros-for-linux/

-This package builds in the same way as other `catkin` ROS packages, however the [Arena SDK]() must be installed.
+This package builds in the same way as other `catkin` ROS packages, however the [Arena SDK](https://thinklucid.com/downloads-hub/) must be installed.
+See the [documentation at LucidVision](https://support.thinklucid.com/using-ros-for-linux/) for additional details.

 # ROS Packages

 Contains three ROS packages: